Riesz networks: scale invariant neural networks in a single forward pass: Introduction

 Inspired by Scattering Networks \cite{bruna13, sifre13}, normalized differential operators based on first and second order Gaussian derivatives stacked in layers or a cascade of a network can be used to extract more complex features \cite{lindeberg20}.
 Subsequently, these features serve as an input for a classifier such as a support vector machine.
 Varying the standard deviation parameter $\sigma$ of the Gaussian kernel, generalization to new scales can be achieved.
 However, this type of network is useful for creating \textit{handcrafted} complex scale invariant features, only, and hence is not trainable.

 Its expansion to trainable networks by creating so-called Gaussian derivative networks \cite{lindeberg21} is one of the main inspirations for our work.
 For combining spatial information, $\gamma$-normalized Gaussian derivatives are used as scale equivariant operators ($\gamma = 1$).
 Similarly as in \cite{jacobsen16}, linear combinations of normalized derivatives are used to learn more complex features in the spirit of deep learning.
-During the training step, prior knowledge of the scale for every instance in the training set is required, i.e. the standard deviation parameter $\sigma$ of the Gaussian kernel is set to reflect the scale of every instance, while the trainable weights are shared.
-In the inference step, the scale dimension needs to be discretized, sampled, and for each scale $\sigma$, the forward pass of the network has to be executed.
+However, the Gaussian derivative network is based on ideas from scale space theory and requires the specification of a wide enough range of scales that cover all the scales present in the training and testing set.
+Hence, the scale dimension needs to be discretized and sampled densely.
+These networks have a separate channel for every scale and the network weights are shared between channels.
+Scale invariance is achieved by maximum pooling over the multiple scale channels.